UtopikSandcastle/.github/profile/README.md

 # Utopik Sandcastle
-Utopik Sandcastle is a project to help to learn new development technologies.
+Utopik Sandcastle is a project to help to learn new development technologies like microservices, microfrontends, event-driven architecture, etc.

 [View the documentation](https://utopiksandcastle.github.io/)